 From the outside looking in, Shelly Rosenberg has led a charmed life.
-Most people see a successful writer and interior designer, a dream home in Lakewood, a loving husband and three beautiful children.
+Most people see a successful writer and interior designer (she runs Acorn & Oak, an interior design firm tailored to families of children with special needs or disabilities), a dream home in Lakewood, a loving husband and three beautiful children.
 All of that is true, but a three-hour conversation with her reveals so much more.

 Admittedly, her “on paper” resume is pretty intimidating, but spend five minutes talking to her and you’re instantly put at ease by her lack of ego and down-to-earth nature.
 (In fact, you might even find yourself asking if you can be her new best friend.)

 Significant other: Barry, her husband of almost 12 years

 Where they met: At a UT vs. Ohio State football game, while Rosenberg was on a date with someone else